Q & A Library

 Chia is very rich in omega-3 fatty acids, even more so than flax seeds.
-And it has another advantage over flax: chia is so rich in antioxidants that the seeds don't deteriorate and can be stored for long periods without becoming rancid.
+And it has another advantage over flax: chia is so rich in antioxidants that chia seeds don't deteriorate and can be stored for long periods without becoming rancid.
 And, unlike flax, they do not have to be ground to make their nutrients available to the body.
-Chia seeds also provide fiber (25 grams give you 6.9 grams of fiber) as well as calcium, phosphorus, magnesium, manganese, copper, iron, molybdenum, niacin, and zinc.
+Here are some other chia seed nutrition facts: Chia seeds provide fiber (25 grams give you 6.9 grams of fiber) as well as calcium, phosphorus, magnesium, manganese, copper, iron, molybdenum, niacin, and zinc.

 Andrew Weil, M.D.